OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Neural Approaches to Benchmarks

 We made a fully connected neural network with residual connections.
 We used the mean squared error (MSE) as the loss function.
-The output size was equal to the input size and represented the original numbers in a sorted order.
+The output size was equal to the input size and represented the original numbers in sorted order.
 We used $L_2$ regularization along with Adam optimization.
-We tested weight decay ranging from 1e-2 to 1e-6 in which 1e-5 provided the best training and testing accuracy.
-Finally learning rate for the optimiser was found to be optimum around 1e-3.
+We tested weight decay ranging from 1e-2 to 1e-6 and found that 1e-5 provided the best training and testing accuracy.
+Finally, we found that the optimal learning rate was around 1e-3.
 We used $30,000$ data points to train the model with batch size of 200.
-Each of the data point was a list of numbers between 0 and 100.
-For a particular value of input size $x$ (representing number of points to be sorted), the number of hidden units was varied from $2$ to $20$ and the number of hidden layers was varied from $2$ (just a input and a output layer) to $x!+2.$ Then, the test loss was calculated on 20,000 points, chosen from same distribution.
-Finally, the combination (hidden\_layer, hidden\_unit ) for which the loss was less than 5 and (hidden\_ layer * hidden\_units) was min was noted in Table~\ref{table:sorting}.
+Each of the data points is a list of numbers between 0 and 100.
+For a particular value of input size $x$ (representing the number of points to be sorted), we varied the number of hidden units from $2$ to $20$ and the number of hidden layers from $2$ (just an input and an output layer) to $x!+2.$ Then, the test loss was calculated on 20,000 points, chosen from same distribution.
+Finally, for each input size, Table~\ref{table:sortingApp} records the combination (hidden\_layer, hidden\_unit) for which the loss is less than 5 and (hidden\_ layer * hidden\_units) is minimized.
 As seen from the table, the system failed to find any optimal combination for any input size greater than or equal to 5.
 For example, for input size 5, the hidden units were upper capped at 20 and hidden layers at 120 and thus 2400 parameters were insufficient to sort 5 numbers.